900 (skateboarding): Performance by Tony Hawk

-Tony Hawk, one of the most successful vertical pro skateboarders in the world, landed the 900 at X Games V in 1999 after ten failed attempts.
+On June 27, 1999, Tony Hawk, one of the most successful vertical pro skateboarders in the world, landed the 900 at X Games V after ten failed attempts.
 It was past regulation time but, as one announcer said, "We make up the rules as we go along.
 Let's give him another try."
 Other skaters protested, but Hawk continued.
 Hawk twice landed on his board, but it flew out from under him.
 When he finally completed the trick, his arms windmilled and his hand barely grazed the ramp.
 Nonetheless, he rode away.

-In his book, the 900 was the last on the wishlist of tricks Hawk had written a decade earlier.
+In his book, the 900 was last on the wish-list of tricks Hawk had written down a decade earlier.
 Other tricks on the list included the ollie 540, kickflip 540, and varial 720.
 In a 1999 interview, Hawk said he does not have "any desire to spin further."
 He successfully landed the trick during press interviews for the video game Tony Hawk: Ride and at the "Tony Hawk: RIDE Presents Stand Up for Skate Parks" event.
 In 2011, Hawk was still able to land the 900, and posted a video of the trick via his Twitter account, stating, "I'm 43 and I did a 900 today."
 On June 27, 2016, Hawk was again successful.